 For Peter, the one who had blown it so many times, Jesus’ presence meant Everything!

-On the shores of this so called “sea”, a defeated man was made into a giant of the faith.
+On the shores of the water a defeated man was made into a giant of the faith.

-There are 4 ways that love is transcribed based off its original intent.
+There are 4 ways that love is transcribed based off the greek.
 Philia–brotherly love, Eros–sensual love, Storge–familial love, and Agape–Godly sacrificial love.

-John 21:15-17 “When they had finished breakfast, Jesus said to Simon Peter, “Simon, son of John, do you love me — agape love — more than these?”
-He said to him, “Yes, Lord; you know that I love you — phileo love–.”
-He said to him, “Feed my lambs.”
-He said to him a second time, “Simon, son of John, do you love me — agape love — ?”
-He said to him, “Yes, Lord; you know that I love you — phileo love –.”
-He said to him, “Tend my sheep.”
-He said to him the third time, “Simon, son of John, do you love me — phileo love –?”
-Peter was grieved because he said to him the third time, “Do you love me? — phileo love –” and he said to him, “Lord, you know everything; you know that I love you — phileo love –.”
-Jesus said to him, “Feed my sheep.
+John 21:15-17 “When they had finished breakfast, Jesus said to Simon Peter, “Simon, son of John, do you (agape love me) — more than these?”
+He said to him, “Yes, Lord; you know that I (phileo love you)” He said to him, “Feed my lambs.”
+He said to him a second time, “Simon, son of John, do you (agape love me) — ?”
+He said to him, “Yes, Lord; you know that I (phileo love you)” He said to him, “Tend my sheep.”
+He said to him the third time, “Simon, son of John, do you (phileo love me)?”
+Peter was grieved because he said to him the third time, “Do you (phileo love me)” and he said to him, “Lord, you know everything; you know that I (phileo love you).”
+Jesus said to him, “Feed my sheep.”

 The question Jesus posed was one of Godly love versus brotherly love.
-Peter had declared his allegiance even unto death just a short time before and we witnessed how poorly he was able to follow up that promise.
+Peter had declared his allegiance even unto death just a short time before and now we witness how poorly he was able to follow up with that promise.

 John 13:36-37 “Simon Peter said to Him, “Lord, where are You going?”
 Jesus answered him, “Where I am going you cannot follow Me now, but you shall follow Me afterward.”
 Peter said to Him, “Lord, why can I not follow You now?
 I will lay down my life for Your sake.”